Kaltsoon/data-management-and-databases/slides/week-10/week-10.md

 # Database normalisation

 - The learning objectives for this week are:
-  - Knowing what the purpose of database normalisation
+  - Knowing the purpose of database normalisation
   - Knowing what is a functional dependency, a partial dependency and a transitive dependency
   - Knowing how to identify functional dependencies in a relation or table
   - Knowing the different normal form rules